Location - Paluma State Forest, North Queensland, Australia

 As you continue downstream, you may notice what might be the physical remains of the logging period; massive trees felled along the way now alter the flow of the creek in some parts.
-Off to the sides you may see cut tree stumps.
-It appears as if they may have had trouble removing the trees from the area.
-Could they have tried floating the them down the creek or were they hollow and timber no good???
+Off to the sides, you may see tree stumps – remains of the logging period.
+There is a nearby is a old saw mill (marked on the interactive map below) that is quite impressive to look upon.

 This walk is very flat with very little elevation change.
 However, the creek is deep in some parts.
 You may find yourself having a refreshing swim.